RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 You should implement quasiquoting in your interpreter.
 You could actually implement as a macro rather than a core feature - but take it from me - that's painful.

+Your implementation though, will actually be mostly a macroy approach.
+The work for quasiquote will happen in syntax-expand.
+Don't add new entries in your abstract syntax tree type.

+Instead, when you come across quasiquote it in your parse-exp, expand it into literal expressions, applications of the list, cons, and append functions, and occasionally arbitrary code you just call syntax-expand on.

 I'll give you a few small hints:

-1. The work for quasiquote will happen in syntax-expand.
-You shouldn't need to have entries for its stuff in your abstract syntax tree types.
-Instead, when you come across it in your parser, expand it into literal expressions, applications of the list, cons, and append functions, and occasionally arbitrary code you just call syntax-expand on.
-2. Doing #1 will be much easier if you have an parse-quasiquote function which will sometimes be recursive.
+1. Doing this will be easier IMO if you have an parse-quasiquote function which will sometimes be recursive and sometimes mutually recursive with parse-exp.
+It doesn't need any complicated stuff like named let looping or similar.
+2.  unquote-splicing is the hardest to do.
+First figure out the basic approach with quasiquote and unquote.
-3.  unquote-splicing might initially seem daunting.
-Note this: it's not nearly so impossible when it occurs as the first element of the list. e.g. (\`(,@ (list 1 2) 3) seems easier than \`(0 ,@ (list 1 2) 3) - but can the hard case be turned into the easy case?
+3. To implement unquote-splicing note this: it's not nearly so annoying when it occurs as the first element of the list. e.g. (\`(,@ (list 1 2) 3) seems easier than \`(0 ,@ (list 1 2) 3) - but can the hard case be turned into the easy case?